thadhaines/MT-Tech-SETO/PST/0-examples/tg/readme.md.txt

-Simple 2 machine 1 governor response to load step test case
+Simple 2 machine response to load step via lmod.
+Has a governor and a no governor case.